dseguy/clearPHP/rules/no-debug.md

 <!-- Security -->
 # No Debug

-PHP has a number of convenient functions for understanding the environnement in which it is executed or display inner information.
+PHP has a number of convenient functions for understanding the environment in which it is executed or display inner information.
 This should be replaced by modern debuggers, that will provide a more convenient to assess a situation, and will not leave any unwanted instructions in the code.

 ```php
 <?php